 WARNING: The clamp foot must remain clamped above the base of the saw whenever the clamp is used.
-Always clamp the workpiece to the base of the saw - not to any other part of the work area.
+Always clamp the workpiece to the base of the saw-not to any other part of the work area.
 Ensure the clamp foot is not clamped on the edge of the base of the saw.

-CAUTION: Always use a work clamp to maintain control and reduce the risk of personal injury and workpiece damage.
+CAUTION: Always use a work clamp to maintain control and reduce the risk of workpiece damage and personal injury.